B.Ed LEARNING RESOURCES

 The ruling party has stated its policy of compulsory education for all children under the age of 17.
 The national Minister of Education now informs his/her department of the need for a policy document to be produced on this issue.
 The first discussion document to be published will be a Green paper.
 This will be drawn up by the Ministry and the Education Department with the help of advisors, experts in education, advisory committees, etc.

-stage three - Finalizing a policy
+stage three -

 } Example